 – Lori, Colorado

-You can definitely spell out in exacting detail in your Operating Agreement how members will be paid.
+You can (and should) definitely spell out in exacting detail in your Operating Agreement how the LLC members will be paid.

-Also, LLC’s that are taxed as partnerships are permitted to distribute cash ‘unevenly’ (an amount disproportionate to the member’s ownership interest).
+Also, a Limited Liability Company that is taxed as a partnership is permitted to distribute cash ‘unevenly’ (an amount disproportionate to the member’s ownership interest).

-Remember that a member of a pass-through entity does not pay taxes based on money distributed to them, but on their proportionate share of the LLC’s profits or losses.
-An LLC is permitted to distribute losses differently among the members–e.g. a member with a 1% interest can take 90% of the tax losses in a particular year.
+Remember that an LLC member of a pass-through entity does not pay taxes based on money distributed to them, but on their proportionate share (known as pro-rata share) of the LLC’s profits or losses.
+An LLC is permitted to distribute losses differently among the members –e.g. a member with a 1% interest can take 90% of the tax losses in a particular year.

-This can be spelled out in your operating agreement.
+This can be spelled out in your LLC operating agreement.

-You can distribute money to investors even if you don’t have profits (or, conversely, you can distribute less than the full amount of profits).
+LLC distributions can be made to investors even if you don’t have profits (or, conversely, you can distribute less than the full amount of profits).
 These payments can be characterized as interest on a loan, or as guaranteed payments.

 Once you get multiple classes of members, with different allocations of profits and distributions, you really ought to get the advice of an attorney or accountant.
 These are not the type of operating agreements to draft on a napkin after reading something on the internet.